Building a website can be a demanding task, and costs can vary significantly depending on…

 inline an element is a presentation feature that uses the provided HTML tag as an HTML tag to define a section, for example or

-Now, keep in mind, though, that understanding is a block inline elements still relevant, the differences between the blocks and inline elements are consumed through HTML 4.01.
+Now, keep in mind, though, that understanding is a block online elements still relevant, the differences between the blocks and online elements are consumed through HTML 4.01.
 These two categories have since been replaced by a different set of content categories.

 What is the difference between block and inline elements?

-If you do not understand the different rules that apply to inline elements versus block elements, HTML and CSS can be incredibly frustrating.
-For example, block elements may contain other block level elements as well inline elements.
-However, inline elements can only contain inline elements.
+If you do not understand the different rules that apply to online elements versus block elements, HTML and CSS can be incredibly frustrating.
+For example, block elements may contain other block level elements as well online elements.
+However, online elements can only contain online elements.

-Which would mean that u element we can insert any element, no matter if it is a block or inline doc, u inline element let's say we can only insert inline elements e.g. ,
+Which would mean that u element we can insert any element, no matter if it is a block or online doc, u online element let's say we can only insert online elements e.g. ,

 What is the difference between built-in and block elements?